luanagerber/Cultural-Storm/README.md

-# 🌍 Cultural Storm - Connecting Cultures
+# Cultural Storm - Connecting Cultures
+This repository contains information about Cultural Storm – an Apple TV app made in SwiftUI, using Xcode.<br>

 ![banner](https://github.com/user-attachments/assets/e45e2314-a59e-4730-9d38-a5e3972315a3)